YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func NodePrevE(tptoken uint64, errstr *BufferT, varname string, subary []string) ([]string, error)

-Matching `Go KeyT NodePrevST()`_, :code:`NodePrevE()` wraps :ref:`ydb-node-previous-s-st-fn` to facilitate reverse depth first traversal of a local or global variable tree.
+Matching `Go KeyT NodePrevST()`_, :code:`NodePrevE()` wraps :ref:`ydb-node-previous-s-st-fn` to facilitate reverse traversal of a local or global variable tree.
 A node or subtree does not have to exist at the specified key.

 - If there is a previous node, it returns the subscripts of that previous node; an empty string array if that previous node is the root.
 - If there is no node preceding the specified node, the function returns the NODEEND error.